promoting your portfolio and getting paid work

 Other ways of promoting your portfolio and getting paid work

-Make sure you include links to your portfolio and website in your email signature and in your social profile bios.
+Make sure you include links to your portfolio and website in your email signature and your social profile bios.
 If you’re part of any online forums, add them to your profile signatures.
 Simple things like this can drive traffic to your portfolio which could convert into paid work!
 You don’t always have to be loud and in people’s faces to make yourself heard.

 Tell people what you can do.
 List yourself on Fiverr.
 Share your work on social media.
 Make self-promotion a priority, but don’t worry if you find it hard.
 If you can distinguish yourself from what you can offer in your work, then it all becomes much, much easier.